 Paint!
 That word seems to enlist fear and trepidation to the home decor enthusiast!
 Don’t let worry about painting a room cause you angst!
 I’ve got this so you do too!

 My best advice is to paint your living room the same color as the rest of your home.
-It’s much easier than trying to coordinate color to work together and one color creates an automatic flow between rooms.
+It’s much easier than trying to coordinate different colors in a home to work together!
+Choosing one color for the rooms in your home creates an automatic flow between rooms.
+Instant, easy, and effortless pretty!

 See 6 TIPS FOR CHOOSING THE PERFECT PAINT.
 It is a very helpful resource and will demystify painting your home!